ATHEN44/python-docker-CMS/README.md

 docker, docker-compose, and all of their necessary requirements

-an install script for docker is provided in the docker_install directory when you clone this repository.
+an install script for docker is provided in the docker_install directory when you clone this repository -- because i always get confused doing trying to do it.

 # overview: